Looking to head to the theatre? Discover the best London theatre set to hit the stage in 2023 and beyond.

 How to Buy London Theatre Tickets

-There are plenty of online sites selling official London Theatre Tickets, though these are the ones we recommend:
+Hit those links, but there are also plenty of online sites selling official London Theatre Tickets, though these are the ones we recommend:

 Practical Tips for Seeing the Best London Theatre

 - For last minute tickets, heading to TKTS booth on Leicester Square could save you a pretty penny – the booth sells any leftover tickets for up to half price for same-day shows.

 - Alternatively, heading directly to the theatre’s box office for standby tickets is another option, though popular shows will sell out well in advance.

 - If you’re visiting the city to see a show, the majority of London theatres are in the capital’s West End area.
 Hotels in this area are often a little bit more expensive, but it can be worth the splurge if you’re attending an evening performance.
 Otherwise, staying in a hotel near a tube station on the Central or Piccadilly line is generally a good idea.